 What It Costs

-Gemini 2.0 Pro launched as an experimental model available free through Google AI Studio and via Vertex AI, and to Gemini Advanced subscribers via the model selector.2 The experimental designation means pricing and availability remain subject to change.
+Gemini 2.0 Pro launched as an experimental model available free through Google AI Studio and via Vertex AI, and to Gemini Advanced subscribers via the model selector.2 The experimental designation meant pricing and availability were subject to change—and the model has since been deprecated.
+[Updated March 2026]

-For reference, Gemini 2.5 Pro—the subsequent release—introduced formal pricing at $1.25 per million input tokens and $10.00 per million output tokens for standard context, with long-context pricing applying above 200K tokens.13
+For current reference, Gemini 2.5 Pro—the GA successor—is priced at $1.25 per million input tokens and $10.00 per million output tokens for standard context (up to 200K tokens), with higher rates applying above that threshold.13

-At those rates, processing a single 2-million-token prompt costs approximately $2.50 in input alone.
-For iterative workflows where the same large context is queried multiple times, Google’s context caching API reduces costs significantly—cached context runs at $4.50 per million tokens per hour rather than re-processing charges.13 A codebase loaded once and queried fifty times becomes economically viable; loading it fresh fifty times does not.
+At those rates, processing a single 2-million-token prompt on a comparable model would cost approximately $2.50 in input alone.
+For iterative workflows where the same large context is queried multiple times, Google’s context caching API reduces costs significantly—cached tokens read at 10% of the base input price, and cache storage costs $4.50 per million tokens per hour.13 A codebase loaded once and queried fifty times becomes economically viable; loading it fresh fifty times does not.

 When the 2 Million Token Window Changes the Outcome